-- 1. Theft - 2.
+- Theft - 2.
 Dishonesty including plagiarism - 3.
 Disruptive behavior - 4.
-Possession or use of firearms except by designated law enforcement official, explosives, or other dangerous substances - 5.
+Possession or use of firearms, explosives, or other dangerous substances - 5.
 Vandalism, or threats of actual damage to property or physical harm to others - 6.
 Possession, sale, transfer, or use of illegal drugs - 7.
 Appearance under the influence of alcohol or illegal drugs - 8.
-Harassing or abusive acts which invade an individual's right to privacy including sexual harassment, or abuse against members of a particular race, ethnic, religious, or cultural group. - 9.
+Harassing or abusive acts which invade an individual's right to privacy including sexual harassment; abuse against members of a particular race, ethnic, religious, or cultural group. - 9.
 Reckless or intentional use of invasive software such as viruses and worms destructive to hardware, software, or data files. - 10.
 Unprofessional conduct